-Delivery confirmation, is good for many situations, such as when you are shipping high value goods, when you want to know when your packages are delivered, or when you want your customers to know when they should expect their shipments.
+Delivery confirmation/USPS tracking is good for many situations, such as when you are shipping high value goods, want to know when your packages are delivered, or want your customers to know when they should expect their shipments.

 - Call 1-800-ASK-USPS (1-800-275-8777) where a customer service representative will document your mail loss complaint.

 - Visit the Postal Inspection Service Web site and complete a mail loss report.

 NOTE: delayed Priority Mail Express shipments should be reported as soon as the service commitment has been missed.
 Learn more.